trustedanalytics-ng/tap-template-repository/README.md

 Template repository provides few endpoints

 #### Creating new template
+It is expected that your template will be added to catalogData/custom folder.
 ```
   curl -v -XPOST -H 'Content-type: application/json' admin:password@localhost:8082/api/v1/templates -d "@examples/add_template_with_body.json"
 ```

-It is expected that your template will be added to catalogData/custom folder You can also validate through endpoint that template has been added.
+##### Rules
+Every KubernetesComponent element must have following labels:
+* "instance_id": "$instance_id",
+* "managed_by": "TAP",

+##### Plans
+For multiple plans, every KubernetesComponent element should have info about supported plans in its annotations:
+* "plan_names": "free,paid"

+If there is no "plan_names" annotation or if its value is empty, then specific component will be used for every plan.

+##### Placeholders
+In KubernetesComponent definition user can use placeholders e.g.: $instance_name

+Full list of available placeholders: [model/placeholders.go](model/placeholders.go)

+#### Displaying all created templates
 To display all templates:

 ```